olliejohnson/banker/README.md

 A bank app for Computer Craft

-To use get the netinst.lua file on a disk and run.
-This will create the install media required to install software.
+To get run

+pastebin run 2LBW2xgT
+in a disk connected to computerp